isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_QGIS.md

 6. Create an empty folder named DataOut to store the new gds to be created.

-7. Create a new geopackage inside DataOut folder named Tapada.gpkg, to store all new layers of the project
+7. Create a new geopackage inside DataOut folder named `Tapada.gpkg`, to store all new layers of the project

 ## 2. Modify an existing feature